 - MacBook Pro (13-inch, 2018, Four Thunderbolt 3 ports)

 Unsure which model you own?
-Find out how to identify your MacBook Pro model.
-If you have an older pre-2018 MacBook Pro, it can’t be Activation Locked.
+Find out how to identify your MacBook model.

-If the iCloud Activation Lock prevents you from using your MacBook Pro, the official fix is to switch off Find My using your Apple ID and password.
+If the iCloud Activation Lock prevents you from using your MacBook, the official fix is to switch off Find My using your Apple ID and password.
 This removes the iCloud lock from the laptop.

 If you can’t remember your Apple ID password, you can go to iForgot and reset it.